 Important: The school reserves the right to require a physician's note if a student is out frequently or for an extended amount of time because of illness.
-With the exception of approved Attendance Policy Exceptions, Dayspring requires a doctor's note after three unexcused absences or five excused absences.

 If a student leaves school before 11:15 a.m., he will be considered absent for a full day.
 If a student leaves school after 11:15 a.m., he will be considered absent for a half-day.